Grilled beef kalbi, kimchi potato salad, gochujang wings…a Korean BBQ sounds pretty perfect for your next grilling session, right?

 Add a fresh, oniony, spicy bite to your spread with this scallion salad, balanced out with a touch of sugar and nutty toasted sesame oil.
 Soaking the julienned scallion slivers in a bowl of ice water before drying and dressing them helps make them curl for a more eye-catching presentation, removes some of their sting, and washes off any slimy residue, so don’t be tempted to skip that step.
 Get the Korean Scallion Salad recipe.

 This easy dipping sauce is made from just three ingredients: gochujang (yes, it’s good in everything), honey, and rice vinegar.
-Simple, but so incredibly good—make a double batch and drizzle it on all your grilled meats and veggies (and any plain rice you may have on the side).
+Simpler than traditional ssamjang, but still so good—make a double batch and drizzle it on all your grilled meats and veggies (and any plain rice you may have on the side).
 Get our Korean Dipping Sauce recipe.

 In addition to the kimchi you should absolutely offer as a side, one or two types of pickles are also great, especially for those who shy away from spice.
 These sweet-salty, crunchy cucumber pickles from David Chang are ready in under an hour and add a great contrast to any grilled meat.
 (Ditto David Chang’s pickled beets, pickled turnips, and pickled carrots.)
 Get the Momofuku Cucumber Pickle recipe.

-Soju is a traditional Korean liquor and watermelon is a summer all-star, so combining them in a drink just makes perfect sense.
+“Every Korean barbecue experience should include some soju,” according to Choi (she likes Tokki brand).
+You can sip it straight, but watermelon is a summer all-star, so combining them in a drink just makes perfect sense.
 Spicy ginger liqueur, simple syrup, and fresh lime juice join the party.
-The best part?
-You can make the watermelon juice a couple days ahead of time, and then mix up a big pitcher of drinks to serve your whole group.
 Get our Watermelon Soju Cocktail recipe.

-To close things out, you’ll probably want something light (because you’ll be stuffed), and cooling (because it’s summer…and you may have meat sweats), but you can do better than plain old ice cream (not that there’s anything wrong with that either).
+To close things out, you’ll probably want something light (because you’ll be stuffed)—and cooling (because it’s summer…and you may have meat sweats)—but you can do better than plain old ice cream.
 These ice pops are easy to make ahead of time, refreshing, and sweet.

-Red bean desserts are common in many parts of Asia, including Korea, but an interesting change of pace for most American palates.
+Red bean desserts are common in many parts of Asia, including Korea (where you’ll find chapssaltteok and danpatjuk), but an interesting change of pace for most American palates.
 These frozen treats are creamy and sweet with some whole beans providing pops of texture.
 Get our Red Bean Ice Cream Pop recipe.